 - Specialized care: Determine whether you will need specialized services, such as physical therapy or memory care.

 - Add-on services: Day trips, visits to local restaurants, on-site beauty salons, and other options are all add-on services some nursing homes provide.

 - Reputation and appearance: Look for a nursing home that has a solid reputation in the community and among health care providers.
 Also, make a point of visiting and observing the sights, smells, and overall contentment of residents.

 - Cost: According to the New York Department of Financial Services, nursing homes in our area can cost upwards of $300 per day.
 Medicaid planning now can help to offset these expenses.

 Contact an Attorney for Help

 At Cavallo & Cavallo, we provide the trusted guidance you need when assessing the need for nursing home care and reviewing the options available.
-To request a consultation in our Bronx or New Rochelle office, call or contact our Bronx & New Rochelle Medicaid & nursing home attorneys online today.
+To request a consultation in our Bronx or Westchester office, call or contact our Bronx & Westchester Medicaid & nursing home attorneys online today.